kitomicms/kitomicms.github.io/notebook/Options/README.md

 - [ ] get the xpath

 #### For a specific price, display relative calls and puts
+- [ ] Combine excel pyramid with option ticker to know the instant performance
 #### Population pyramid (to be explored)
 - [ ] http://stackoverflow.com/questions/27694221/using-python-libraries-to-plot-two-horizontal-bar-charts-sharing-same-y-axis
 - [ ] http://www.dbpower.com.hk/ch/option/option-search